ofiwg/libfabric/man/fi_domain.3.md

 : Defined for compatibility -- library versions 1.4 and earlier.
 Only basic memory registration operations are requested or supported.
   This mode is equivalent to the FI_MR_VIRT_ADDR, FI_MR_ALLOCATED, and FI_MR_PROV_KEY flags being set in later library versions.
+This flag may not be used in conjunction with other mr_mode bits.

 *FI_MR_SCALABLE*
 : Defined for compatibility -- library versions 1.4 and earlier.
   Only scalable memory registration operations are requested or supported.
 Scalable registration uses offset based addressing, with application selectable memory keys.
 For library versions 1.5 and later, this is the default if no mr_mode bits are set.
+This flag may not be used in conjunction with other mr_mode bits.

 Buffers used in data transfer operations may require notifying the provider of their use before a data transfer can occur.
 The mr_mode field indicates